ajay-gandhi/alfred/README.md

 ## Getting started

-Alfred requires a recent version of Node.js (and npm) to run.
+Alfred requires Node.js v10.6.0+ (and npm) to run.

 #### Installing the repo